Joshwott/Nuclear-Reactor-Temperature-Control-System/README.md

 In the context of this project it is either the reactor being Scrambled or allowed to continue running as normal depending on the calculated average temperature of the fuel rods.

 -----------------------------------------------------------------------------------------------------------------------------------------------
-NOTE: This was project originally created at university as a result the SPARK files have been omitted due to minor modifications made by the university faculty as well as being modified to remove any custom wrappers or files that were used in the original that would cause a breach of any restrictions placed on this project due to their usage.
+NOTE: This was project originally created at university as a result the standard SPARK files have been omitted due to minor modifications made by the university faculty as well as being modified to remove any custom wrappers or files that were used in the original that would cause a breach of any restrictions placed on this project due to their usage.

 Concept and development of the Ada project including the implemeted PRE & POST conditions were still entirely my own work and doing.